NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/AnnotationMR-US/Readme.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. We use an iterative process for creating the UI - the users give feedback to the developer(s) and the UI gets continuously updated
+1. We use an iterative process for creating the UI - the user(s) give feedback to the developer(s) who then continuously update(s) the UI
-2. ...
-3. ...

 ## Progress and Next Steps